procwire/python-uptime-monitor/README.md

 ## 📖 Full Guide

-This repo accompanies the blog post **"Build a Free Website Uptime Monitor with Python, Discord & GitHub Actions"** — read it for a complete walkthrough of every file, concept, and configuration option.
+This repo accompanies the blog post [**"How to Build a Free Python Uptime Monitor with GitHub Actions"**](https://www.procwire.com/2026/06/python-website-uptime-monitor.html) — read it for a complete walkthrough of every file, concept, and configuration option.

 ---